tayormi/Flutter-Starter-Boilerplate/README.md

-# specta_mobile
+# Flutter Starter Template for your projects
- A mobile app for specta
+ A starter template for your flutter projects